OceanGlidersCommunity/glidertest/README.md

 # glidertest

-Glidertest is a python library for diagnosing potential issues in OG1 format glider data.
+Glidertest is a python package for diagnosing potential issues in Ocean Gliders format glider data.
 Glidertest does not modify, fix or grid glider data.
 Functionality currently includes:

 - Checking time and depth spacing
 - Making histograms and TS diagrams